nardocesar/deel-frontend-test/questions.md

 ## 1. What is the difference between Component and PureComponent? give an example where it might break my app.

-The difference between Component and PureComponent is that PureComponent performs a shallow comparison of props and state, and only re-renders if there are differences, whereas Component always re-renders when the setState method is called.
+The main difference between `Component` and `PureComponent` is that `PureComponent` implements a `shouldComponentUpdate` (or `React.memo` in functional components) method that performs a shallow comparison of props and state before re-rendering, whereas `Component` always re-renders when its parent component re-renders, regardless there's updates.

-For example, let's say you have a large dataset that is passed down to a child component as a prop.
-If you use a Component instead of a PureComponent, the child component will re-render every time the parent component re-renders, even if the dataset is unchanged.
-This can result in a lot of unnecessary re-renders and slow down your app.
+In some cases, using `PureComponent` can cause issues because it only performs a shallow comparison.
+For example, if you have an array of objects as a prop, and the reference to the array changes but the content of the array does not, `PureComponent` will still re-render, which may be inefficient.

+In this case, it may be better to use `Component` or implement a custom `shouldComponentUpdate` method that performs a deep comparison of the array.

 ## 2. Context + ShouldComponentUpdate might be dangerous.
 Can think of why is that?

-Context is used to pass data down the component tree without having to pass props down manually at every level.
-However, using Context in combination with ShouldComponentUpdate can be dangerous because if you don't update the shouldComponentUpdate method properly, it can lead to unexpected behavior and bugs.
+When using the `Context` API in combination with `shouldComponentUpdate`, it is possible to accidentally cause an infinite loop of re-renders.
+This can happen if the `Context` value is changed in a way that does not trigger a re-render of the component, but still causes the component to receive a new context value via the contextType API or the `useContext` hook.

+To avoid this issue, it is recommended to avoid using `shouldComponentUpdate` when using the Context API or to ensure that any changes to the Context value trigger a re-render of the component.

 ## 3. Describe 3 ways to pass information from a component to its PARENT.